 Your intention for the light will also help determine the size of the pendant as well.
 Do you intend for the pendants to provide your task lighting (or do you have recessed lights that will do this)?
 Are you more interested in pendants as a design focal point in your kitchen (again, you’ll let the recessed lights provide task lighting)?
 As stated above, if you intend for the fixture to provide ample task lighting, you’ll want larger pendants.

 We’ve covered the general guidelines on how to hang and space pendant lighting over your kitchen island!
 I hope you now feel more confident in guiding your electrician on how to hang your pendants!
 Pro Tip: you’ll want to be on-site when the electrician is hanging your pendants (or any lights) to make sure it all happens exactly as you want!

 Now that you know how to hang your pendants, it’s time to find gorgeous pendants for your kitchen!
 I’ve included several of my favorite (on-trend) pendants in Shop Pendant Lighting below to get you started!
 Simply click on any image to get more info!

-Please note: I do not provide design advice specific to your kitchen and island lighting dilemmas within the blog comments.
+PLEASE NOTE: I will not answer questions in the comments below that are specific to your kitchen dimensions and island lighting design dilemmas.
 I reserve personalized design support and feedback for my paying clients.
-If you are interested in getting personalized feedback for your specific design dilemma, please email me at firstname.lastname@example.org and I am happy to discuss my e-design fees with you.
+If you are interested in getting personalized feedback for your specific design dilemma, please email me at firstname.lastname@example.org and we can do a quick e-design client consultation.